Bare Metal STM32 Programming – LED Blink

 If does not work, try cleaning up, erasing the target, then re-upload:

-make erase
+make clean make erase make flash

 That’s all.
 You can find the code on github.
 Enjoy!